 The process of creating 360 product photography/360 product rotations has 3 things that change the costs involved in generating the final 360 product rotation.

 Once we know the size, we have to ask “What is the finish on the item?”.
 This is a simple question, but it has to be handled in different ways.
-Chrome reacts differently than a matte black plastic.
+Chrome reacts differently than matte black plastic.
 The surface will need to be handled differently, the preparation of the item is different as well.
-A glass item will have to be handled with lint free gloves, but an iron can be handle with standard gloves.
-Remember, we do not want to have any finger prints on the items.
+A glass item will have to be handled with lint-free gloves, but an iron can be handled with standard gloves.
+Remember, we do not want to have any fingerprints on the items.